SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 10. may 2023
+- Fixed a bug with displaying boosted toots when they had a content warning
+- Moved filter display in notifications to lower left
+- Added filtering of Toot-types to timelines: boosts, original toots and media attachments

 ## 7. apr 2023
 - Updated to DOjS 1.11alpha with mbedTLS 2.28.3 and curl 8.0.1